NuanRMxi-Lazy-Team/NRLT_PhiCommonChart/en/chart_format/bpm.md

 ﻿# BPM

-Introduction to BPM components in a chart.
+>This chapter will introduce to BPM components in a chart.

 ::: info Tips
 **All fields on this page have compatibility level 0.**
 :::